EdinbR/EdinbR.github.io/_posts/2016-01-13-january-meeting.markdown

 We're having a pub social afterwards in the Potting Shed (just around the corner).
 If you can't make the talks you are more than welcome to join us in the pub from 6pm onwards.

-For any newcomers (you're very welcome!), here's a map of we'll be.
+For any newcomers (you're very welcome!), here's a map of where we'll be.

 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d2234.2857959093512!2d-3.1896144261229358!3d55.944418290254944!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x4887c7837b340937%3A0xaf82184629da8aed!2s7+George+Square%2C+Edinburgh+EH8!5e0!3m2!1sen!2suk!4v1447278868342" width="600" height="450" frameborder="0" style="border:0" allowfullscreen></iframe>